rashmishreev/DBMS---DATA-225-Course-Project/README.md

 ### The Complete ETL Workflow Overview

-This high-level overview outlines the steps involved in the Extract, Transform, Load (ETL) process for the given dataset.
+This high-level overview outlines the steps involved in the Extract, Transform, Load (ETL) process.
+>
 1. **Load Raw Data:**
    - Use Python's PySpark module and pandas library.
    - Load the raw CSV dataset into PySpark's RDD structure in Python.